University of Georgia: Reserve Officer Training Corps

 Under the Morrill Act, as a land-grant university, UGA is required to include a military program as part of its available curriculum, which program is now known as the Reserve Officer Training Corps (ROTC).
 Many universities that are not land-grant have established ROTC programs such as the one at Harvard University.
 The University of Georgia ROTC is the official officer training and commissioning program at the university.
 Prior to the 1862 Morrill Act, UGA founded its military program in 1801, and it is one of the oldest such programs in the nation.
-The UGA ROTC "Bulldog Battalion" (Army) and UGA AFROTC "Flying Bulldogs" (Air Force) offer commissions for the United States Army into active duty service, into the Army Reserves or the Army National Guard, or into active service into the United States Air Force.
-The battalion is one of the oldest one continually operating in the United States.
 Memorial Hall was built with funds that Georgia alumni raised following World War I and was dedicated in 1924 to those alumni and students who had given their lives in the war.
-The Reserve Officer Training Corps offers training in the military sciences to students who desire to perform military service after they graduate.
-The Departments of the Army and the Air Force each maintain an ROTC detachment on campus and each individual department has a full staff of military personnel.
+Departments of the Army and the Air Force each maintain an ROTC detachment on campus.

 Student Government Association

 Executives of the University of Georgia's Student Government Association (SGA) make up the Student Advisory Council, which is composed of Student Government Presidents from every public college or university within the University System of Georgia.
 The Student Advisory Council is organized to advise the Georgia Board of Regents, through the Chancellor, on issues that are important to students.